-How to make your incompatible smart home accessories talk to HomeKit
+Make your incompatible smart home accessories talk to HomeKit

 Before we dig into your options, there are a few things that you need to keep in mind.
 HomeKit-enabled products are a small subset of the home automation market for a reason: Apple is very serious about compatibility and security.

 HomeKit-enabled products go through rounds of rigorous testing and adhere to strict security guidelines.
-The same can't be said for non-HomeKit-enabled products.
+The same doesn't apply to non-HomeKit-enabled products.
 If you decide to use one of the following options, proceed with caution and be mindful of what you choose to install in your home.

-Also, while using an out-of-the-box solution or running your own server makes adding incompatible accessories to HomeKit easier than ever, some advanced configuration may still be required.
-If you don't feel comfortable with plugging in some code here and there and want things to work with a few clicks, then you may want to stick to the best HomeKit accessories.
+Also, while using an out-of-the-box solution or running a server makes adding incompatible accessories to HomeKit more accessible than ever, you may need to configure some advanced options.
+If you don't feel comfortable plugging in some code here and there and want things to work with a few clicks, you may want to stick to the best HomeKit accessories.

 Adding Nest accessories

-If you went with a Nest thermostat back in the day and want to bring it over to HomeKit, then the Starling Home Hub is the absolute best — and easiest, way to do so.
+If you went with a Nest thermostat back in the day and want to bring it over to HomeKit, then the Starling Home Hub is the best and easiest way to do so.
 As its name suggests, the Starling Home Hub is a small hub device that bridges select Nest devices to HomeKit through a simple to use browser interface.
 The Starling Home Hub currently supports the following Nest accessories:

 - Nest Learning Thermostat (all models)